 If you’re interested in scheduling a tour of the African American Heritage Trail for your class, please contact us!

 Self-Guided Walking Tour

-Take a self-guided walking tour of Sojourner’s house and historic sites from her time in Florence by downloading this pdf African-American Heritage Trail map or using our mobile walking tour, which includes videos of each stop on the trail.
+Take a self-guided walking tour of Sojourner’s house and historic sites from her time in Florence by downloading this pdf African-American Heritage Trail map or by using our mobile walking tour, which includes videos of each stop on the trail.

 On Martin Luther King, Jr. Day, Memorial Day Weekend, and throughout the year, we sponsor free community tours of the African American Heritage Trail.
 Check our Facebook or Twitter, or sign up for our mailing list for announcements of upcoming tours.